Neverlivedordied/outdated/README.md

   STEP 4.
 COMMAND AND CONQUER
 <d1>
-  <dt>You heard that right time for command promp.
-So after you hit repair windows or was it repair this pc though </dt>
+  <dt>You heard that right, time for command prompt.
+So after you hit repair windows or was it repair this pc  </dt>